wenjierong1999/MDA-HUNGARY-2023-APP/README.md

-    ├── assets                # Folder that stores figures used in App ├── src                   # Source files for app ├── modeling              # py scripts and notebooks used in modeling stage ├── pre-processing        # py scripts and notebooks used in pre-processing ├── README.md             # readme file
+    ├── assets                # Folder that stores figures used in App ├── src                   # Source files for app ├── modeling              # py scripts and notebooks used in modeling stage ├── pre-processing        # py scripts and notebooks used in pre-processing stage ├── README.md             # readme file
     ├── render.yaml           # file for APP deployment
-    └── requirements.txt
+    └── requirements.txt      # list of dependencies